MX Warm Spare Overview

-Router Warm Spare is used to provide redundancy for internet connectivity and appliance services when an MX Security Appliance is being used as a Routed gateway.
+Router warm spare is used to provide redundancy for internet connectivity and appliance services when an MX security appliance is being used as a routed gateway.

 WAN Virtual IPs

 Virtual IP addresses (VIPs) are shared by both the primary and warm spare appliance.
-Inbound and outbound traffic uses this address to maintain the same IP address during a failover and reduce disruption.
+Inbound and outbound traffic use this address to maintain the same IP address during a failover and reduce disruption.
 The virtual IPs are configured on the Security & SD-WAN > Monitor > Appliance status page, under the SPARE section in the upper-left corner of the page.
 If two uplinks are configured, a VIP can be configured for each uplink.
 Each VIP must be in the same subnet as the IP addresses of both appliances for the uplink it is configured for, and it must be unique.
-In particular, it cannot be the same as either the primary or warm spare's IP address.
+In particular, it cannot be the same as either the primary or the warm spare's IP address.

-LAN IP addresses are configured based on the Appliance IPs in any configured VLANs.
+LAN IP addresses are configured based on the appliance IPs in any configured VLANs.
 No virtual IPs are required on the LAN.

-There are two failure detection methods for Router mode warm spare.
+There are two failure detection methods for router mode warm spare.

-The MXs in a Routed mode high availability pair exchange DHCP state information over the LAN on UDP port 3483.
+The MXs in a routed mode high-availability pair exchange DHCP state information over the LAN on UDP port 3483.
 This prevents a DHCP IP address from being handed out to a client after a failover if it has already been assigned to another client prior to the failover.

 Requirements and Best Practices

-- The two MXs should be connected to each other through a downstream switch (or, ideally, multiple switches) on the LAN to allow for passing VRRP heartbeats.
+- The two MXs should be connected to each other through a downstream switch (or ideally, multiple switches) on the LAN to allow for passing VRRP heartbeats.